-Curriculum Access and Participation Communication Emotional Health and Wellbeing Social skills Self Help/Independence Sensory Profile Sensory VI/HI Physic Moto Healt Safety Other r h and/or / Barrier to learning (frequency, intensity, and duration) Provision Outcom ne/impact/progress What are you seeing?
+Curriculum Access and Participation Communication Emotional Health and Wellbeing Social skills Self Help/Independence Sensory Profile Sensory VI/HI Physical Motor Health and/or Safety Other Barrier to learning (frequency, intensity, and duration) Provision Outcome/impact/progress What are you seeing?
 Refer to criteria and provide evidence which clearly demonstrates that the criteria are met.
-Please write about the areas you have ticked above What are you doing to remove/lesse barrier?
-What are you doing to meet the nee Taught by who?
+Please write about the areas you have ticked above What are you doing to remove/lessen this barrier?
+What are you doing to meet the need?
+Taught by who?
 Planned by who?
-Tracked how and b result of th What are y How well is working? you hoping to see as a his provision? you already seeing? s the provision ou measuring this?
+Tracked how and by who?
+What are you hoping to see as a result of this provision?
+What are you already seeing?
+How well is the provision working?
+How are you measuring this? • • • • • •